-Treasury's Conduct Was Arbitrary and Capricious
+Violation of the Administrative Procedure Act: Treasury's Conduct Was Arbitrary and Capricious

-- 147. Plaintiffs incorporate by reference the allegations of the preceding paragraphs. - 148.
-The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
+116. Plaintiffs incorporate by reference the allegations of the preceding paragraphs.

+117. The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
 5 U.S.C. § 706(2)(A).
 This means, among other things, that agency action is unlawful unless it is the product of "reasoned decisionmaking" that considers every responsible alternative.
 Motor Vehicle Mfrs.
 Ass'n, 463 U.S. at 52.
-Decisionmaking that relies on inadequate evidence or that results in inconsistent or contradictory conclusions cannot satisfy that standard. - securities, it is required to determine that the financial support is necessary to "provide stability to the financial markets," "prevent disruptions in the availability of mortgage finance," and "protect the taxpayer."
+Decisionmaking that relies on inadequate evidence or that results in inconsistent or contradictory conclusions cannot satisfy that standard.

+118. Before Treasury exercises its temporary authority to purchase the Companies' securities, it is required to determine that the financial support is necessary to "provide stability to the financial markets," "prevent disruptions in the availability of mortgage finance," and "protect the taxpayer."
 12 U.S.C. §§ 1455(l)(1)(B), 1719(g)(1)(B).
 In making these determinations, Treasury is further required to "take into consideration" several factors, including the "plan for the orderly resumption of private market funding or capital market access," and the "need to maintain [the] status [of Fannie and Freddie] as . . . private shareholder-owned compan[ies]."
-Id. §§ 1455(l)(1)(C); 1719(g)(1)(C). - 150.
-These statutory criteria plainly apply to any and all "amendments" of the Purchase Agreements.
-Were it otherwise, Treasury could fundamentally alter its investments in the Companies at any time, including after its investment authority has expired and effectively turn Treasury's limited, temporary grant of authority to purchase the Companies' securities under certain conditions, into an unconstrained and permanent authority and subvert the statutory limitations imposed by Congress.
+Id. §§ 1455(l)(1)(C); 1719(g)(1)(C).

+119. These statutory criteria plainly apply to any and all "amendments" of the Purchase Agreements.
+Were it otherwise, Treasury could fundamentally alter its investments in the Companies at any time, including after its investment authority has expired and effectively turn

+Treasury's limited, temporary grant of authority to purchase the Companies' securities under certain conditions, into an unconstrained and permanent authority and subvert the statutory limitations imposed by Congress.